zegheim/slapbot/README.md

 # slapbot
-Slap your friend in Telegram
+Slap your friends in Telegram.